This post contains affiliate links. Please see our disclosure policy.

 You really only have a few minutes for the magic to happen, so you want to give your bread the best chance at fulfilling it’s puffy potential.

-How Do You Achieve Sourdough Oven Spring?
+How Do You Achieve Perfect Oven Spring?

 Good sourdough oven spring comes from a combination of factors, all of which need to be met to see a beautiful round loaf greet you at the oven door.
+The best way to ensure your loaves expand when they hit the oven is to start at the very beginning of the process and look at your sourdough starter.
+From there, you need to go through the whole sourdough process and ensure you tick off all the factors that influence oven spring.

 What Does Great Sourdough Oven Spring Look Like?

-We've all had a flat loaf, right?
-So you know what you're not looking for!
+Chances are, you’ll know sourdough oven spring when you see.
+We’ve all had a flat, dense loaf, right?
+So you know what you’re not looking for!

 • Golden, blistered crust with lovely coloring